ucsb-cs9/s24/_info/syllabus.md

 ## A few course policies in brief

 * If you are registered for another UCSB course that overlaps with this one, you are responsible for any work or material you may miss.
-I am within my rights to not give credit on any work you miss as a result, and WILL NOT make accomodations.
+I am within my rights to not give credit on any work you miss as a result, and WILL NOT make accommodations.
 * Collaboration is only permitted when specifically allowed for — otherwise, you must do your own work independently (lab assignments must be done independently this quarter).
 * I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
 Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we will drop the lowest two grades from everyone's homework.
 No lab assignments will be dropped.
-This way, absences (or failure to submit homework) does not unduly penalize your grade unless it becomes excessive.
+This way, absences (or failure to submit homework) do not unduly penalize your grade unless it becomes excessive.
 * We will use the [gradescope system](https://gradescope.com) this quarter for lab submissions and homework assignments.
 The midterm and final exams will be conducted in-person.
 * All regrade requests must be made on Gradescope and we will not consider a regrade request one week after the assignment grades are distributed back to students.